Library of the Monastery of San Lorenzo de El Escorial: Arabic

 In 1614 the Laurentina was enriched with the entire library of Muley Zidan, Sultan of Morocco.
 In total, 3975 books were revised and classified, and preserved in addition to the existing collection.
 In 1651, when the Sultan of Morocco asked for the return of his library, he was refused.

 In the fire of 1671, 2500 codices were lost.
 Some of the most valuable were saved, such as a Quran seized at Lepanto, but the damage was irreparable.
 In 1691, when an emissary of the Sultan of Morocco tried to obtain the library of Muley Zidan, he was told that absolutely all the books had perished in the fire.

 Morocco remained interested in his library and several decades later, in 1766, the Sultan's secretary was commissioned to go on a diplomatic mission to Spain to retrieve them.
 Some works were given to him as gifts, but the librarians of the Escurialense ordered the "good" books to be hidden.

-In the 19th and 20th centuries there were hardly any new additions, but they did a good task of cataloging and study, especially in the latter, since up to that date hardly any work had been done on it.
-It is remarkable the heritage that has reached our time, since in 2007, the Arabic codices of the library number almost 2000.
+In the 19th and 20th centuries there were hardly any new additions, but they did recatalog the library, which had not been done for quite some time.
+It is remarkable how many of the Arabic codices have survived till now, almost 2000 in total.